Lenakeiz/Allocentric-VR-Analysis/README.md

 "_[^1]

 ## Installation
-Clone the repository anywhere in your machine using `git clone`.
+Clone the repository anywhere in your machine using `git clone` command.
 Open the folder in Matlab by making sure to add folders and subfolders to the path.

 ## Package dependency